algosup/2023-2024-project-5-flutter-team-8/documents/functional_specification/functional_specification.md

 #### ➭ User Registration

-To register to the application, it would differ according to the state of the user (Company or Candidate).
+To register for the application, it would differ according to the state of the user (Company or Candidate).

 ##### ➭ Candidate Registration

-There will be five different steps to register a new canditate account.
+There will be five different steps to register a new candidate account.

-The first one would be to register an e-mail account, a password and a full name, there will be hide later-on.
+The first one would be to register an e-mail account, a password and a full name, which will be hidden later on.

-The second steps would be to select a total of fifteen "soft skills" in a list of fourty of them.
+The second step would be to select a total of fifteen "soft skills" from a list of forty of them.

 Once they have selected these 15 "soft skills" defining them, they should organize them from the best to the worst.
 The first one would be the "soft skills" they master the most, and so on.

-Next the user will have to select is location and a range arround it to define the possible company near him.
+Next, the user will have to select his location and a range around it to define the possible company near him.

 Finally, they should select an avatar among twelve animals, defining their mentality and how they see themselves.

-Once all these steps are completed, the user will receive an e-mail in his mailbox to confirm his register.
+Once all these steps are completed, the user will receive an e-mail in his mailbox to confirm his registration.

 ##### ➭ Company Registration